earwig/earwigbot/README.rst

 -------

 Development began, based on the `Pywikipedia framework`_, in early 2009.
-Approval for its fist task, a `copyright violation detector`_, was carried out in May, and the bot has been running consistently ever since (with the exception of Jan/Feb 2011).
+Approval for its first task, a `copyright violation detector`_, was carried out in May, and the bot has been running consistently ever since (with the exception of Jan/Feb 2011).
 It currently handles `several ongoing tasks`_ ranging from statistics generation to category cleanup, and on-demand tasks